Alluxio/alluxio/docs/index.md

 * **Pluggable underlayer file system**: To provide fault-tolerance, Tachyon checkpoints in-memory data to the underlayer file system.
 It has a generic interface to make plugging different underlayer file systems easy.
-We currently support HDFS, S3, GlusterFS, and single-node local file systems, and support for many other file systems is coming.
+We currently support HDFS, S3, GlusterFS, CephFS, and single-node local file systems, and support for many other file systems is coming.

 * **Native support for raw tables**: Table data with over hundreds of columns is common in data